Cameron Cross

 I work through diagnosis.

-Organisations behave as systems.
+Organisations behave as living systems.

 When coherence degrades, symptoms appear everywhere — strategy, culture, leadership, execution — but the cause is rarely where the pain is felt.